Supporting Florida’s Communities

 Florida’s 30 non-profit independent colleges and universities play a distinctive role in the state’s progress, productivity, and prosperity.
 With high graduation rates and excellent job placements, our institutions help to advance the state’s economic development.

 Florida’s independent colleges and universities are engines of opportunity for Floridians.
-These institutions accept more minority students, more low-income students and more students over 25 than the State University System, and EASE helps them pay for their tuition.
-With EASE, the access to higher education for students in these demographics is more affordable.
+Half of enrolled students racial-ethnic minorities, and a similar percentage are low income.
+More than one quarter of undergraduates are over the age of 25, a higher percentage than at the State University System.
+EASE helps them pay for their tuition.
+With EASE, the access to higher education for students in these demographics is more affordable. are

 While Florida’s independent colleges and universities accept more low-income students, they also produce higher starting salaries.
 With EASE, students can effectively break barriers to higher incomes.
 Of the top seven higher education institutions in Florida based on graduates’ average starting salary, six of them are independent colleges and universities.